quasilyte/phpcorpus/README.md

 $ git submodule update
 ```

+After this, you'll have all repositories cloned into [submodules/](submodules/), but that doesn't mean that all of them are ready to be executed or analyzer.
+Depending on your goals, you may need to run `composer install` for the project of interest so it downloads all its dependencies.

+If you only care about the lightweight syntax analysis, downloading dependencies may not be required as it would only make your results worse due to the code duplication in `vendor/` directory (different corpus entries may depend on the same library, so you'll get multiple hits from the same library).

 ## Corpus contents

 Only git repositories with open sources are included.
 We don't copy any code, but add repositories